 This is the definitive Japanese Language Quest Walkthrough.
 The goal: take you from zero to fluent to legendary.
 This walkthrough should be of use to you regardless of what level you are.
-Updates will appear frequently.
-Posts may be shuffled around if I feel there is a better placement for them and time spans may be adjusted.
 Quickly read over the guideposts and key terms and let the language adventure begin.

-* 1: Worlds should be done in order, but posts within each world can and should often be done simultaneously with each other.
+* 1: Worlds should be done in order, but posts within worlds can/should be done simultaneously with each other.

-* 2: Length of time provided is an average of how long completing the world may take you.
-Going slower or faster is up to you.
+* 2: Lengths of time are averages of how long completing the world may take you.
+Speed is your decision.

 * 3: In worlds that contain a time span and “Continuous,” the time span is how long you should spend in the world before moving onto the next, and “Continuous” means that you will continue with this world for the rest of your studies even once you’ve moved onto the next world.

 * 2. Remembering The Kanji (RTK): A book which teaches kanji in a systematic and extremely fast fashion.

-* 3. Japanese-English Sentences (J-E sentences): The period where you will be learning Japanese sentences by using English as assistance.
+* 3. Japanese-English Sentences (J-E sentences): Learning Japanese sentences by using English as assistance.

-* 6. Japanese-Japanese Sentences (J-J sentences): The period where you will be learning Japanese sentences only through Japanese with no English assistance.
+* 6. Japanese-Japanese Sentences (J-J sentences): Learning Japanese sentences only through Japanese.

-* 8. Immersion: The environment you create (and constantly expose yourself to) of native Japanese material (books, videos, music, games, etc.) which simulates the idea of you living in Japan and living like a native Japanese person.
+* 8. Immersion: The environment you create (and surround yourself) of native Japanese material (books, videos, music, games, etc.) which simulates the idea of you living in Japan and living like a native Japanese person.